Yohann76/graphic-representation-realt/README.md

 ## TODO LIST TASK :

+- see API KEY COMMUNITY (for more data in request))

 - % make graphic by country USA , Panama (with property address, where is country?)
 - % by TYPE of home mono-family/Multy-family/SFR Portfolio (where is this information?)
 - % of portfolio in section 8, section 42, basic (where is this information?)

 - Improved overall design
 - layout of all graphics
-- loader when wait response api and calculate all data for each property
+- loader when wait response api and calculate all data for each property (async response?)

-- see API KEY COMMUNITY (for more data in request))

 ## Features